splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/2-trailside/11-0-methods-to-use.md

 public static Window OpenWindow(string caption, int width, int height);
 ```

 This is in the `SplashkitSDK.SplashKit` class, so you can call the `OpenWindow` method using the following code.
 This will pass "This is the caption" to the `caption` data, 800 to the `width`, and 600 to the `height`.
-This code will return a `Winddow` value, which we can ignore or store in a `Window` variable.
+This code will return a `Window` value, which we can ignore or store in a `Window` variable.

 ```cs
 using static SplashkitSDK.SplashKit;